 Click here to learn sexual harassment laws in California!

-Fights over the family car can turn ugly, with one spouse taking it away and not returning it.
-To stop the situation from reaching this point, you should talk to a family law attorney.
+Arguments over the family car can get nasty, with one person taking it away and not giving it back.
+To prevent this issue from reaching this point, you should contact to our family law attorneys.
 We know how to handle the fair division of individual and marital property in divorce without the situation ending in an argument.

 Do you have a question about divorce laws in California?
 Click here to contact Von Esch Law today!